 Progesterone typically begins declining before estrogen does in the early stages of perimenopause.
 Because allopregnanolone — the progesterone metabolite responsible for enhancing GABA-A receptor activity during sleep — tracks with progesterone levels, sleep disruption from HPA disinhibition can begin before other commonly recognized perimenopausal changes appear.

-Sleep disruption often precedes vasomotor changes (hot flashes and night sweats) by months or years (Troia et al., 2025).
+Because progesterone typically declines before estrogen in early perimenopause, sleep disruption from reduced allopregnanolone may appear before vasomotor episodes become prominent.
 A woman in early perimenopause may not yet have irregular cycles or noticeable hot flashes but may already be waking at 3am due to reduced allopregnanolone-mediated cortisol suppression during sleep.

 Does Cortisol Spike After a Hot Flash?

 The vasomotor and HPA pathways interact.
 A hot flash activates sympathetic nervous arousal — increasing heart rate, skin temperature, and cortisol release.
-At the same time, elevated cortisol and the neuroendocrine disruptions of the menopause transition may make the thermoregulatory center in the hypothalamus more reactive, reducing the threshold at which a hot flash is triggered (Fidecicchi et al., 2024).
+At the same time, elevated cortisol and the neuroendocrine disruptions of the menopause transition may make the thermoregulatory center in the hypothalamus more reactive, reducing the threshold at which a hot flash is triggered.

 In practice, this means that a 3am cortisol spike and a 3am hot flash can feed each other.
-For more on how night sweats interact with sleep architecture, see how night sweats affect deep sleep.
+For more on how night sweats interact with sleep architecture, see Does Hormone Replacement Therapy Help with Sleep in Menopause?.

 Does Blood Sugar Affect 3am Waking?